9snehal/Linux-Server-Configuration/README.md

 3. Install mod_wsgi using `sudo apt-get install libapache2-mod-wsgi`

 # Install git, clone and setup your Catalog App project.
-1. I
-nstall git using `sudo apt-get install git`
+1. Install git using `sudo apt-get install git`

 2. Use cd /var/www to move to the /var/www directory